- Experience with Windows, Linux and Mac OS.

 - Programming in C++, C, Visual Basic (and BASIC).

-- Scripting in bash, Windows shell, and perl.
+- Scripting in bash, Windows shell, perl, and Python.

 - Basic experience of HTML and CSS.

-- Modelling using the radiation transport codes MCNP and Geant4.
+- Modelling using the radiation transport codes MCNP and Geant4 as well as SRIM/TRIM.

 - Use of the theoretical nuclear physics code TWOFNR, in order to produce comparisons with experimental data.